Is It Safe to Travel to Mali in 2026?

 Is it safe to travel to Mali right now?

 Mali carries elevated risk with a Level 4 advisory.
-The State Department recommends not traveling to certain regions including Bamako, Mali.
+The State Department recommends not traveling to certain regions including Mali.

 Do I need a visa to visit Mali?